Bulldogs' run for dome cut short

 Ranked fifth in the state, Bettendorf was a favorite to win against a non top-10 team, even though Iowa City West received votes to be on that list.
 While both of the teams’ records were the same, the Bulldogs defeated teams above them consistently through the mid season.

 Glaus was a power horse for Bettendorf this 2016 season with 15 touchdowns, 1,138 rushing yards, and 50 solo tackles on defense, tying fellow senior Jacob Durkin for most tackles.
-Overall, Glaus led the team in scoring this year with 104 total points, in front of Lane (54) and Young (48).
+Overall, Glaus lead the team in scoring this year with 104 total points, in front of Lane (54) and Young (48).

 While the Bulldogs had a strong offense this season, its defense was reliable and efficient as always.
-The defense was led by senior Cameron Maxfield, who led the team in tackles for loss with 11 and sacks with five.
+The defense was led by senior Cameron Maxfield, who led the team in tackles for loss with 11 and sacks with 5.
 Durkin lead the team in total tackles with 64.5 and was near the top of every statistic.

 While all of these players finished their final season as Bulldogs, next year’s roster will be filled with promising individuals.
 Junior Ben Wilson was behind Lane in receiving this year and looks to be a key player next season, along with junior Nijel McIntosh who ran in four touchdowns this season.